MicrosoftDocs/terminal/TerminalDocs/customize-settings/themes.md

 description: Learn how to customize the theme settings within Windows Terminal.
 author: zadjii-msft
 ms.author: migrie
-ms.date: 09/06/2022
+ms.date: 09/12/2022
 ms.topic: how-to
 ---

-# Theme settings in Windows Terminal
+# Theme settings in Windows Terminal ([Preview](https://aka.ms/terminal-preview))

-The settings listed below affect the visuals of the Terminal window itself, rather than the appearance of an individual tab/pane.
-These settings are currently only editable directly in the [settings.json file](../install.md#settings-json-file), and are not configurable via the Settings UI.
+The settings listed below affect the visuals of the terminal window itself, rather than the appearance of an individual tab/pane.
+These settings are currently only editable directly in the [settings.json file](../install.md#settings-json-file) and are not configurable via the settings UI.

 ```json
 "theme": "dark"